Updated 03/07/2026 11:00 UAE LT

 Iraq

 - Basra Oil Terminal and SPM Somo Terminal have ceased export operations.
+BOT expected to resume crude oil within several days.
+SPM is working but not at full capacity

 - No port restrictions or emergency measures in place.